dawgllk/melodia/README.md

 # 🎵 Melodia

-Melodia is a fullstack music application that allows users to discover songs via the Spotify API, manage their favorite tracks, and interact with a modern web interface.
+Melodia is a fullstack music application that allows users to discover songs via the Spotify API, manage their favorite tracks, connect their Spotify account, and interact with a modern web interface.

 ---